Warnings: mild gore/horror.

 They hurried out of the burial site.
 Ghostly hands seemed to touch every inch of Wei Wuxian’s skin, pulling backwards, whispering that he should stay.
 As if he were already part of the décor here, as much as he had been part of Yiling’s Burial Mounds.
 Jiang Yanli did not seem to notice just how slow and heavy his steps were behind hers, so hasty was she to return somewhere safe.
 They found Fairy waiting where they had left him, and not even the dog’s loud barking managed to shake Wei Wuxian out of the stupor that this place had put him in.

 The forest had not seemed so thick and maze-like in daylight.
-Wei Wuxian started breathing easier only when they reached the edges of it, where the trees were fewer and farther-between.
+Wei Wuxian started breathing more easily only when they reached the edges of it, where the trees were fewer and farther-between.
 They made their way toward the village with quicker steps than they had come, Jiang Yanli not once complaining about her son’s heavy weight.

 Though dawn would soon be upon them, they saw no one as they crossed the wide central street.
 The sky had turned grey over their heads when they reached the front steps of the inn, but the dining room beyond the door was empty, and no sound came from the creaking floor above.